tgolsen/treasy/README.md

 Tree data nodes should have `name` properties.
 Properties `children` and `id` are technically optional, but ids are generally useful for collecting data, and a tree without child nodes is hardly a tree.

 More information is available in the [Treasy Demo](doc/demo.html).

+## Setup
+Treasy is meant to be easy.
+First, have some parent-child related data you want to show in a tree.
+Tree data is structured like this:

+    var tree_data = {
+        node1 : {
+            id : "1",
+            name : "node 1",
+            selected: 1,
+            children : {
+                node11 : {
+                    id : "11",
+                    name : "node 11",
+                    selected: 0
+                },
+                node12 : {
+                    id : "12",
+                    name : "node 12",
+                    selected: 0
+                }
+            }
+        }

+Make a block element to hold the tree:

+    <form id="tree" name="tree"></form>

+Call treasy:

+    $('#tree').treasy(tree_data)

+That's it!
+Please see [Treasy Demo](doc/demo.html) for a demo and more information.

 ##### License [from "Simplified BSD License"]:
  Copyright (c) 2013, Ted Olsen